Pressing flowers is a great way of preserving these beautiful plants.

 The key is to alternate between applying the iron and taking it away.
 This prevents your flowers from overheating or burning.
 It’s also critical to not use any water or steam settings on your iron, as this could damage your flowers.

-You shouldn’t need more than several periods of applying the iron to get a sufficiently dried flower.
+You shouldn’t require more than several sessions of applying the iron to achieve a sufficiently dried flower.
 This is a quick, easy method that many people prefer, especially if you are on a budget.

 4. Make Up Your Own Method